phillipahereza/storj-file-sender/README.md

 This stood out to me in the specifications and so I immediately thought of using TCP for transferring the data between the remote parties.
 TCP is an excellent data streaming protocol and for this reason I chose TCP to send files of an unknown size.

 ### Data Terminator

+**EDIT :** As of [this commit](./commit/99f322e07d7d0c4f39b0c8693cfda3a62194aeab) the data terminator is only used as deliminator for header data.

-Something that I spent a worrying amount of time on was the copying of `net.TCPConns` via the `io.Copy` function.
+~~Something that I spent a worrying amount of time on was the copying of `net.TCPConns` via the `io.Copy` function.
 My problem was that `io.Copy` will never end its internal `for{}` unless one of the connections closed.
-This causes, or at least in my development, the `io.Copy(conn, sConn)` to hang indefinitely because neither connection can be closed while both are in the `io.Copy`.
+This causes, or at least in my development, the `io.Copy(conn, sConn)` to hang indefinitely because neither connection can be closed while both are in the `io.Copy`.~~

-To fix this I implemented a data terminator into the protocol to notify the `Relay` when the body of the data had reached its end.
-As stated in the comments most of the implementation is just copy and paste of the core `io.Copy` func, the can code be [seen here](https://github.com/Samyoul/storj-file-sender/blob/master/relay/main.go#L156).
+~~To fix this I implemented a data terminator into the protocol to notify the `Relay` when the body of the data had reached its end.
+As stated in the comments most of the implementation is just copy and paste of the core `io.Copy` func, the code can be [seen here](https://github.com/Samyoul/storj-file-sender/blob/master/relay/main.go#L156).~~

 ### Headers
 This challenge required more than just the raw file data to be transferred, it required that additional meta data be transferred.
 To facilitate the sending of additional meta data I implemented functionality for the creation and handling of data headers.